 Some are made from the same raw materials e.g. if demand for stress hormones is high, female hormones may be low.
 Excess oestrogen or adrenal fatigue depresses thyroid function.

-Certain nutrients are required for the production of different hormones, so a healthy varied diet is key.
-And how well you digest, absorb and detoxify is important too (eliminating oestrogens rather than re-circulating).
+Certain nutrients are required for the production of different hormones, so a nutritious and varied diet is key.
+And how well you digest, absorb and detoxify is important too (eliminating oestrogens rather than allowing it to re-circulate).

 Gender bending chemicals

 There are a vast array of chemicals around us that mimic female hormones.
 These are found in the contraceptive pill, HRT and other hormone drugs and these make oestrogen dominant and cause many hormonal symptoms.
-There are other 'xeno' (meaning outside) oestrogens such as pesticides, industrial compounds, detergents, cosmetics, bathroom products and animal fats.
+There are other 'xeno' (meaning outside) oestrogens such as pesticides, chemicals in plastics, industrial compounds, detergents, cosmetics, bathroom products and animal fats.
 We need to avoid as much as possible as well as detox all of these chemicals from our bodies.

-You can see with all of the above factors, how easy it is to become oestrogen dominant - conditions may occur like polycystic ovaries (PCOS), pre-menstrual syndrome (PMS), cancer, depression, osteoporosis etc.
+You can see with all of the above factors, how easy it is to become oestrogen dominant - conditions may occur like polycystic ovaries (PCOS), pre-menstrual syndrome (PMS), fibroids, endometriosis, cancer, depression and osteoporosis.

 How can we re-balance our hormones?: